-The full-size Nissan Titan pickup made its first appearance on the market in 2004.
+The full-size Nissan Titan pickup made its first appearance in the market in 2004.
 It is one of the oldest platforms in the highly competitive full-size segment.
-There is a manufacturing plant in Canton, Mississippi, United States where Nissan produces the pickup truck for the North American market.
+There is a manufacturing plant in Canton, Mississippi, United States where Nissan produces the pickup trucks for North American market.
 Just like the Infiniti QX56 and Nissan Armada SUVs, the Nissan Titan is built on the stretched Nissan F-Alpha platform.

 Every manufacturer of the full size trucks has started introducing different engine options in their line-ups.
-Everyone wants to offer the highest miles per gallon while ensuring that their trucks still come with all the expected capabilities of a full-size pickup.
-While power and engine performance are important to trucks, the fuel figure is even more important.
-We have seen how the Ford F-150 Ecoboost became more popular after the introduction of a fuel efficient turbocharged V8 six-cylinder engine, the Ram 1500 also came with a Pentastar engine with an eight speed transmission system.
-Nissan is set to follow this trend of by introducing a new powertrain in the Nissan Titan 2014 model so as to boost its miles per gallon figure.
+Everyone wants to offer higher miles per gallon while still ensuring that their trucks come with all the expected capabilities of a full-size pickup.
+While power and engine performance are important to trucks, the fuel figure could gain even higher importance.
+We have already witnessed how the Ford F-150 Ecoboost became more popular after the introduction of a fuel efficient turbo-charged V8 engine, and the Ram 1500 also came with a Pentastar engine with an eight speed transmission system.
+One could have thought that the company will follow this trend by introducing a new powertrain in the Nissan Titan 2014 model so as to boost its miles per gallon figure.

-One of the reasons attributed to the poor performance of the 2013 Nissan Titan against the Toyota, Ford, Dodge, Chevy and many other vehicles in its segment was that the old Titan’s powertrain, the exterior styling and some other things were not changed.
-The competition is even becoming fiercer and a stellar 2014 Titan was really important if Nissan wishes to rescue the situation.
-The second generation 2014 Nissan Titan changes, so we are expecting the new vehicle to compete with the giants in its segment.
-There will be a new powertrain, and the styling will also go through a cosmetic enhancement.
+One of the reasons attributed to the poor performance of the 2013 Nissan Titan against the Toyota, Ford, Dodge, Chevy and many other vehicles in its segment was that the old Titan’s powertrain and the exterior styling were some of the things that were not changed.
+In the market of stiffer competition, a stellar 2014 Titan is an important step for Nissan to be in the market.
+Unfortunately there will be no new powertrain and the styling will not go through any major cosmetic enhancement.